microsoft/terraform-provider-fabric/docs/resources/domain.md

 description: |-
   This resource manages a Fabric Domain.
   See Domains https://learn.microsoft.com/fabric/governance/domains for more information.
-  -> This item does not support Service Principal.
-Please use a User context authentication.
+  -> This item supports Service Principal authentication.
 ---

 # fabric_domain (Resource)